cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/welcome_to_esrum.rst

 -  `/projects/<project-name>/data`

-   The `data` folder is intended for data-sets shared between project members.
+   The `data` folder is intended for datasets shared between project members.
 This could be your raw data or your results files from processing your raw data.
 The `data` folder is automatically backed up every day.